NilsDengler/cluttered-pushing/push_gym/push_gym/utils/Lazy-Theta-with-optimization-any-angle-pathfinding/README.md

 # Lazy Theta* with optimization pathfinding
+This is an Fork of the get_angle_of_two_points repository by zehuili: https://github.com/zehuilu/Lazy-Theta-with-optimization-any-angle-pathfinding

-This is a customized version of Lazy-Theta-with-optimization-any-angle-pathfinding.
+It is a customized version of Lazy-Theta-with-optimization-any-angle-pathfinding.
 Given a map and a set of starts and goals, this algorithm can return an optimal path.
 This repo has very easy-to-build-and-use C++ implementation and Python wrapper.

 This repo has been tested with: